 What began as a part-time gig turned into a full-time passion for Producer/Songwriter Shane Grush, the founder of Grush Audio.
 It started as a boutique music studio focused on writing and producing music and expanded to include voiceovers and recording music for nationally known bands, film, television, commercials plus miscellaneous projects.

 Shane D. Grush is making a name for himself in the music industry as a producer.
-He has produced artists such as Wilson (Razor & Tie), No Resolve, and has composed custom cues for national brand campaigns for Ford & Nike.
+He has produced artists such as Wilson (Razor & Tie, Sony Red), No Resolve, Tomorrow The World, and has composed many custom cues for advertising campaigns, films, and TV shows.

 CreditsAllMusic verified credits for Shane D. Grush

 ReviewsEndorse Shane D. Grush

 Interview with Shane D. Grush